ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 These repositories can be web browsed via [http://control-svcs.isis.cclrc.ac.uk/git/](http://control-svcs.isis.cclrc.ac.uk/git/)

-* It is possible to access the configurations of another developer or of an instrument by fetching the correct branch and switching to it, like so:
+6. Check it is possible to access the configurations of another developer or of an instrument by fetching the correct branch and switching to it, like so:
 ```
 git fetch
 git checkout NDXALF